 SUNSCREEN ALLERGY VS. VEHICLE ALLERGY

-When you look at your sunscreen label there will be active ingredients listed and inactive ingredients listed.
-Listed below is information on which sunscreens can cause allergic reactions.
-These reactions do not happen commonly and more often, your skin is irritated* or truly allergic** to what the sunscreen is mixed into otherwise known as its vehicle.
+Certain types of sunscreens can cause allergic reactions.
+These reactions do not happen commonly and more often, your skin is irritated* or truly allergic** to what the sunscreen is mixed into (otherwise known as its vehicle).
 See the bottom of this post for an extended list of additional, common vehicle allergies.

 *stinging and/or burning, raw